 Animals suffer during capture and transport

-In our investigations, we found that up to 66% of African grey parrots, like the one pictured above, who have been poached from the wild for the exotic pet trade will die in transit.
+In our investigations, we found that up to 66% of African grey parrots who have been poached from the wild for the exotic pet trade will die in transit.

 No wild animal can have its needs entirely met when kept as an exotic pet

 Suffering is inherent in a life of captivity for a wild animal.
 Captivity limits their natural behaviour and places both their mental and physical well-being at risk.
-Whilst kept as pets, these animals often suffer from chronic stress and poor physical health from being kept in environments that can’t give them what they need to be happy and healthy.
+Inadequate captive environments can result in chronic stress and poor physical health.
 Wild animals are not pets; they belong in their natural habitat.

 Many exotic pets start their lives free in the wild where they are captured to be sold into the pet trade.
-Research has shown that the trade is now a key threat to many species’ survival with large-scale poaching and theft from the wild devastating natural populations – adding to existing threats such as habitat loss.
-The methods used to snatch these animals from their natural habitats are cruel, barbaric and inhumane; the numbers involved are shocking.
-As many as 21% of wild African grey parrots, already a species in danger of extinction, are captured for sale into the exotic pet trade each year.
-Over 55,000 Indian Star Tortoises were recorded to have been collected from the wild in a single year from just one of many trade hubs across the country.
-Wild-poaching for the exotic pet trade is happening on an industrial scale with devasting results.
+Research has shown that the exotic pet trade is a key threat to many species’ survival with large-scale poaching and theft from the wild devastating natural populations – adding to existing threats such habitat loss and the trade in wildlife for trophies, traditional medicine and entertainment.
+The methods used to snatch these animals from their natural habitats are cruel and inhumane; the numbers involved are shocking.
+As many as 21% of wild African grey parrots, a species already in danger of extinction, are captured for sale into the exotic pet trade each year.
+Over 55,000 Indian star tortoises at only one trading hub were recorded to have been collected from the wild in a single year.
+And an estimated 90% of traded reptile species and half of traded individuals are wild caught.
+Capturing animals from the wild for the exotic pet trade is happening on an industrial scale with devastating results.

-Those animals that manage to survive the pain and suffering caused by the barbaric methods used by the poachers then face a perilous journey.
+Animals that manage to survive the pain and suffering caused by capturing methods face a perilous journey.
 Sold on to traders, they will be packed into small containers or crates, unable to breathe or move.
-Crammed into these small spaces, many will suffocate, starve or succumb to diseases.
+Crammed into these small spaces, many will suffocate, starve, or succumb to diseases.
 Suitcases are stuffed full of tortoises.
 Dark, half metre crates are filled with so many parrots that they crush each other.
-Up to two thirds of African Greys will die during transportation.
-For other species, the true numbers of those who do not make it is unknown, but mortality is shockingly high.
+Up to two thirds of African grey parrots will die during transportation.
+For other species, the true numbers of those who do not make it is often unknown, but even a 1% mortality rate can equate to millions of animals due to the size and scale of the exotic pet trade.

-For those animals that do survive the inhumane trade system, a life in captivity as a pet causes further trauma.
-Research has shown that an incredibly high number of pet snakes, lizards and tortoises die within the first year in the home.
-With natural age ranges from 8-120 years, it is thought that these deaths mostly occur from stress-related illness related to their captivity.
-Exotic pets have been observed to display behaviours that researchers have likened to emotional trauma in humans.
+For those animals that survive the inhumane breeding industry, a life as a pet can cause further trauma.
+Research has shown that up to 75% of pet snakes, lizards and tortoises die within the first year in the home.
+With natural age ranges up to 120 years, it is thought that these deaths mostly occur from illnesses related to their captivity.
+Also, exotic pets have been observed to display behaviours that researchers have likened to emotional trauma in humans.
 Parrots rip out their own feathers due to isolation and chronic stress – not dissimilar to self-harm in humans.
-Asian otters have been observed to display repetitive destructive behaviours when kept in captivity, similar to people suffering from obsessive compulsive behaviours.
+Asian otters and sugar gliders have been observed to display repetitive destructive behaviours when kept in captivity, similar to people suffering from obsessive compulsive behaviours.

 In a home, there is no way to replicate the space and freedom that wild animals need.

-In our investigations, we found several specific welfare concerns that speak to the broader welfare issues related to the keeping of wild animals as exotic pets:
+In our investigations, we found numerous concerns that speak to the broader welfare issues related to the keeping of wild animals as pets, below some specific examples related to reptiles:

-- Basic needs not met: a high number of pet snakes, lizards, tortoises and turtles die within one year of becoming a pet.
+- Basic needs not met: a high number of snakes, lizards, tortoises, and turtles die within one year of becoming a pet.

 - Cruel captive breeding: artificial breeding in captivity can cause ball pythons serious genetic defects